Sally Gray (presenter)

 Sally Jean Gray MBE (born June 1968) is a Scottish television presenter.

 Life and career

 Education and early career

-Gray earned a BA Degree in Communication and Media Studies from Queen Margaret University in Edinburgh.
+Gray earned a BA Degree in Communication and Media Studies from Queen Margaret College in Edinburgh.
 After graduation Gray began to work behind the scenes at the BBC, and soon after, entered a BBC Journalism course.
-On this course Gray researched for programmes such as Question Time, Public Eye and Newsroom South East.
+On this course Gray researched for programmes such as Question Time, Public Eye and BBC Newsroom South East.
 In 2001, Gray participated in the celebrity special in the fourth season of Fort Boyard alongside Nell McAndrew, Tris Payne, Scott Wright and Keith Duffy.
 Gray also presented the pilot episode of Channel 4's Scrapheap Challenge.

 Television presenting

 Gray began presenting television as a reporter on GMTV.
 Gray then moved on to lifestyle shows such as ITV's Moving Day in 2004 and Our House, BBC's Real Rooms and The Really Useful Show.
 Gray presented How to Find a Husband... and What to do if You Can't for UKTV Style in 2006.

 Since 2007, Gray runs a company called Presenters Inc, with Jonas Hurst, specializing in TV Presenter Training.